tacazares/scATAC_analysis/docs/fragment_analysis.md

 ## Fragment Files

 The [scATAC-seq fragment files](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/output/fragments) are like bed files, but with a `.tsv` extension.
+The fragment files are representative of paired end sequencing reads.

 ### Example Fragment File